26 Best Things to Do in Bainbridge Island WA 2026

 5. A tribal experience in Tillicum Village at Blake Island

-Blake Island can give an experience of the excursion.
-First, you can reach Bainbridge Island by boat (approximately 45 minutes) to Blake Island.
+Blake Island can provide an experience of the excursion.
+First, you can reach Bainbridge Island by boat (approximately 45 minutes) from Blake Island.
 Then, it’s a Five-hour trip to Tillicum Village.
 Local people welcome you with a cup of clams and broth (a traditional drink).

-The Northwest Coastal tribal dresses express the essence of their lifestyle.
+The Northwest Coast tribal dress expresses the essence of their way of life.
 The longhouse in this village exhibits the artifacts and portrays their culture.
 They show salmon cooking skills on cedar stakes.
 In addition, you may get a buffet of their traditional delicacies.

-Tourists may enjoy storytelling and 25 minutes of native tribe dance performances here.
-After, experience a walk on the beaches and trails.
+Tourists may enjoy storytelling and 25-minute performances by native tribes here.
+After, they can walk on the beaches and trails.

 The Argosy Cruises plan is perfect for excursions to the Tillicum Village.
 They have many activities at reasonable rates.
 It is another thing that you can do on Bainbridge Island.